INTL 4265: Global Simulation

 The primary function of this course is to help students create, implement, and evaluate various foreign and domestic policy strategies.
-To do this students will work as teams, managing governments in a complex multiplayer computer game.
-We will be using a version of the game Civilization lV to simulate the international system.
-You will be asked for create a grand strategy for your country and to implement it, to the extent possible.
-The primary challenge in this game is that you will be competing and cooperating with other countries, in real time, as they attempt to implement their own strategies.
+To do this, students will work as teams, managing governments in a complex multiplayer computer game.
+We will be using a version of the game Civilization IV to simulate the international system.
+You will be asked to create a grand strategy for your country and to implement it, to the extent possible.
+The primary challenge in this game is that you will be competing and cooperating with other countries, in real-time, as they attempt to implement their own strategies.

-Throughout the course we will also read and critically analyze the academic literature on foreign policy and international relations.
+Throughout the course, we will also read and critically analyze the academic literature on foreign policy and international relations.
 There is currently a fierce debate between academics and foreign policy practitioners.
-Academics complain that practitioners donʼt adequately incorporate important social science research into their policy decisions.
+Academics complain that practitioners donʼt adequately incorporate relevant social science research into their policy decisions.
 Practitioners complain that the kind of research academics undertake is of little practical use to them.
-Part of your job will be to use our game to reflect on the degree to which academic research – the kind if writing are regularly exposed to in our major – is useful to real-world policymakers.
+Part of your job will be to use our game to reflect on the degree to which academic research – the kind of writing students are regularly exposed to in our major – is useful to real-world policymakers.

-We will develop two game scenarios in this class.
-The first involves the European powers just prior to WWII.
+We will develop two-game scenarios in this class.
+The first involves the European powers just before WWII.
 Students will be assigned countries with the social, political, and military characteristics of the different European states in that period.
 This simulation thus accurately captures the incentives of European governments in this era; the major powers have competing interests, the lesser powers will need to seek alliances, increased security for any one country may pose a threat to others.
 However, the outcome of the simulation is not predetermined.
-War between Axis and Allied states is possible, but so are other conflicts.
-Indeed, it may be possible for you, acting as governments, avoid conflict altogether.
+A war between Axis and Allied states is possible, but so are other conflicts.
+Indeed, it may be possible for you, acting as governments, to avoid conflict altogether.

-The second scenario is called “free for all.”
-Each country starts with exactly the same, very limited, resource base.
-As governments, students are then free to create and grow their society as they wish.
-Initially, there will be room to expand the territory of your civilizations, and time to shape the political, economic, and religious structure of society without worrying about other countries.
-However, countries will eventually encounter one another, come into conflict, and will need to form trading and security relationships.
+The second simulation is a kind of “free for all.”
+Each country starts with precisely the same, minimal, resource base.
+Acting as governments, you are free to create and grow your society as you wish.
+Initially, there will be room to expand the territory of your civilizations and time to shape the political, economic, and religious structure of society without worrying about other countries.
+However, states will eventually encounter one another, come into conflict, and will need to form trading and security relationships.

 General Comments about Class Requirements:

-This simulation is intended to be fun, however please understand that this is also a very demanding course.
-As noted below, there are several analytical writing projects that will require considerable conceptual development.
+This simulation is intended to be fun; however, please understand that this is also a very demanding course.
+As noted below, several analytical writing projects will require considerable conceptual development.
 In assigning a grade, emphasis will be placed upon the quality of your analysis rather than on the simple completion of an assignment.

-In addition, while the reading burden is not heavy, the assigned readings are very difficult.
-Many of the articles you will read would be challenging for a graduate seminar on foreign policy so you may have to read them more than once to understand the core arguments.
+Also, while the reading burden is not heavy, the assigned readings often are challenging.
+Many of the articles you will read would be challenging for a graduate seminar on foreign policy, so you may have to read them more than once to understand the core arguments.
 However, donʼt worry.
 While some of the terminology and much of the statistical analysis will be confusing at first, we will go over it together in class.

-There are six graded components in this course:
+There are five graded components in this course:

 There will be three unannounced in-class examinations.
-Each will be worth 15 points.
-These examinations will focus on the concepts in reading material and will ask you to apply these to your experiences in gameplay.
-For example, a question might ask you to define the relationship between complex interdependence and interstate conflict, and ask you to explain aspects of your foreign policy in terms of this relationship.
-MAKEUP: if a student misses an exam for a university approved reason, it can be retaken during the third hour scheduled for the final exam.
+Each will be worth 100 points.
+These examinations will focus on the concepts in the reading material and will ask you to apply these to your experiences in gameplay.
+For example, a question might ask you to define the relationship between complex interdependence and interstate conflict and ask you to explain aspects of your foreign policy in terms of this relationship.
+MAKEUP: If a student misses an exam for a university-approved reason, it can be retaken during the third hour scheduled for the final exam.

 National Security Doctrine:

 Each team will be asked to create a national security doctrine (NSD) for their countries.
 NSDs are public documents that serve several purposes.
 Foremost, they articulate the core values that a country is willing to defend.
-They also identify major foreign policy challenges, articulate a government’s central objectives, and outline policies intended to secure these objectives.
+They also identify significant foreign policy challenges, articulate a government’s central objectives, and outline policies intended to secure these objectives.
 You will draft separate NSDs for each of the scenarios described above.
-The primary purpose of the simulation will be to execute, as closely as possible, the policies outlined in the NSD.
+The primary purpose of the simulation will be to execute, as carefully as possible, the policies outlined in the NSD.
 The goals articulated in NSDs will clash.
-Acting as the government, you will have to find a way to secure your goals despite this fact.
-Two actual NSDs are included in your first weekʼs reading assignment and can serve as models for your document.
+Acting as the government, you must find a way to secure your goals despite this fact.
+Two actual NSDs are included in your first reading assignment and can serve as models for your document.
 Your NSDs will vary from these examples in that you will also have to articulate domestic policy goals.
-Dedicate about 1/3 of your NSD to domestic policies and the remainder to foreign policy.
-NSDs will be submitted as a group, will be worth 20 points each, and will be approximately 8 pages (max) in length.
+You will assign points to each specific foreign policy and domestic goal.
+You have a total of 500 points to assign (150 points to domestic politics and 350 points to foreign policy).
+NSDs will be submitted as a group, will be worth 100 points each, and will be approximately eight pages (max) in length.

 Foreign Policy Log:

-In order to create a meaningful learning experience, you are required to adopt the principle of fair play.
+To create a meaningful learning experience, you are required to adopt the principle of fair play.
 This means that you are asked to play the game as it is set up, and not attempt to alter the play in any fashion whatsoever.
-Violation of the principle of fair play constitutes cheating in this course, and is a violation of UGAʼs academic honesty code.
+Violation of the principle of fair play constitutes cheating in this course and is a violation of UGAʼs academic honesty code.

-For example, one could obtain cheat codes on-line that would allow your empire to skip levels of development, acquire advanced technologies, etc., in order to obtain resources and capacities without having to progress normally through the levels of built into the simulation.
-In this class, all such tactics are prohibited as they diminish the classroom experience for your fellow students.
+For example, one could obtain cheat codes online that would allow your empire to skip levels of development, acquire advanced technologies, or to collect resources and capacities without having to progress normally through the levels of built into the simulation.
+In this class, all such tactics are prohibited as they diminish the classroom experience for your students.
 Please engage the game as intended, without alteration.
 This will ensure that all students have the same opportunity to learn from the simulation.

 Now, research and cheating are two entirely different things.
 The distinction here is between effectively playing the game as it is designed versus seeking an unfair advantage.
-Your are encouraged to do as much research as possible into how the game is played and how best to implement your strategies and goals.
-There are numerous resources on-line that discuss game strategy, tactics, etc. You are fee to research and deploy any strategies intended to help you manage your empire more efficiently, so long as you are not unfairly manipulating the normal course of play.
+You are encouraged to do as much research as possible into how the game is played and how best to implement your strategies and goals.
+There are numerous resources online that discuss game strategy, tactics, etc. You are free to research and deploy any strategy intended to help you manage your empire more efficiently, so long as you are not unfairly manipulating the ordinary course of play.

 For example, two resources to get you started: